These are some interesting web attacks that I have either found, read about or theorized. They should all work in practice.

 Web applications that use the user-controlled Host header to generate password reset links for account recovery purposes are vulnerable to Password Reset Link Poisoning.
 By supplying an attacker controlled domain in the Host header, the application can be coerced to create password reset links, that when visited, send the reset token to the attacker.
 In most account recovery workflows this results in the victim account being fully compromised.

 Developers that blacklist instead of whitelist file extensions in file upload functionality are playing a dangerous game.
 There are numerous file extensions that can be used to gain remote code execution that are not obvious.
-Configurations files like .htaccess, web.config and __init__.py can all be used to achieve remote code execution are often missed.
+Configurations files like .htaccess, web.config and __init__.py can all be leveraged to achieve remote code execution and are often forgotten.
 A good resource of examples can be found in PayloadsAllTheThings and the issues can be seen in practice here.